dungnotnull/comprehensive-evaluation-framework/README.md

-# evaluation-framework — Claude Skill
+# evaluation-framework - Skill

-Generate comprehensive, multi-dimensional evaluation frameworks for any project, requirement, business idea, or document — grounded in 20+ world-renowned analytical methodologies.
+Generate comprehensive, multi-dimensional evaluation frameworks for any project, requirement, business idea, or document - grounded in 20+ world-renowned analytical methodologies.

 ## What It Does